Neverfail for Hyper-V Plug-in Version 201.5.1 (alpha) - Release Notes

 Service Availability Monitoring

-Neverfail Continuity Engine monitors services specified by the plug-ins to ensure application availability.
+Neverfail Continuity Engine monitors services specified by the plugins to ensure application availability.
 In the event a specified service stops or fails, Continuity Engine can take up to three pre-configured actions to remedy the issue.

-When the plug-in is being installed, all the protected services will be set to Manual startup type, unless otherwise stated.
+When the plugin is being installed, all the protected services will be set to Manual startup type, unless otherwise stated.

-This is the list of all services protected by this plug-in:
+This is the list of all services protected by this plugin:

 1. Hyper-V Virtual Machine Management - Automatic/Running (default)